Average Cost of Homeowners Insurance in Virginia (2025)

 Home Insurance Discounts in Virginia

-• Claims-free discount: For homeowners without any claims in the past several years.
+• Claims-free discount: No claims filed in the past three to five years.

-• Protective devices discount: Savings for homes equipped with security systems, smoke detectors, or fire alarms.
+• Protective devices discount: Security systems, smoke detectors or fire alarms installed.

-• Loyalty discount: Reduced rates for customers who have been with the same insurer for a number of years.
+• Loyalty discount: Staying with the same insurer for multiple years.

 FAQ: Homeowners Insurance in Virginia